elinorpd/ZoomU_Scheduler/README.md

 It's not perfect, but the basic functionality is there for a project developed in less than 36 hours by two new hackers :).

+## Getting your own Google API Key and credentials

+Follow Step 1 of the [quickstart Google Calendar API](https://developers.google.com/calendar/quickstart/python) in order to create your own Key and credentials.json file.
+You need a google account to do this. *Make sure you put the credentials.json file in your working directory.*

+Go into routes.py and replace all instances of "masha_credentials.json" with your own credentials file name.
+It will look something like this: `flow = InstalledAppFlow.from_client_secrets_file('YOURCREDENTIALSFILE.json', SCOPES)`

 ## Running the webapp locally

 1. Download all the files